 - Create a link to a FaceTime call to send to your customers

-- Turn on Live Captions, currently in beta
+- Turn on Live Captions

 FaceTime pricing